Rain, Historic Villages & Waterfalls

 Leaving Cooktown, we wound our way south into Mareeba, where the skies opened up and gave us a couple of soggy days.
 Luckily, the local rodeo grounds offered a good spot to camp, and we made the most of it by visiting the Mareeba Heritage Museum.
 Filled with stories of the region’s farming, mining, and Indigenous heritage, it’s well worth a wander, especially on a rainy day.

 From Mareeba, it was a short hop to Herberton, and this was a real highlight.
 We spent two days at the Herberton Historic Village and could have easily done more.
-The attention to detail is incredible, over 60 restored buildings filled with collections that bring the late 1800s and early 1900s to life.
+The attention to detail is incredible, with over 60 restored buildings filled with collections that bring the late 1800s and early 1900s to life.
 The blacksmith’s shop, schoolhouse, and working machinery displays were fascinating, but the surprise hit was Bushie’s Damper from the pioneer village.
 Two big thumbs up!
 Zoe was allowed into all the exhibits, and she wore herself out sniffing her way through history.

 Next, we rolled on to Ravenshoe, Queensland’s highest town, for some serious waterfall chasing.
-Millaa Millaa Falls lived up to the postcard-perfect hype, albeit a little overcrowded, while Millstream Falls impressed wit sheer width.
+Millaa Millaa Falls lived up to the postcard-perfect hype, albeit a little overcrowded, while Millstream Falls impressed with sheer width.
 By the time we got to Zillie Falls, though, we were a bit waterfalled out—the muddy, slippery track sealed the deal.

 ✨ Want to explore more hidden gems like the Atherton Tablelands?
 Join our newsletter for stories, travel tips, and off-the-main-road adventures delivered straight to your inbox.
 Sign up here.